Could Journaling be the Answer to Everything?

 The benefits of journaling have been well documented, from lay practitioners to academics.
 James Pennebaker, Social Psychologist at UT Austin, has studied both the mental and physiological benefits.
 Pennebaker Study

 The next time you’re faced with a problem at work (actually—any aspect of life) and the solution isn’t obvious, try journaling about the issue and possible courses of action.
-It usually clarifies your thoughts and reveals a solution that’s better than you imagined.
+A little self discipline is required to make it a habit.
+But, it will clarify your thoughts and reveals a solution that’s better than you imagined.

 So, How is a Clarity Journal Different?